-Delta-8 THC products are making big waves in Ohio.
-Residents of the Buckeye State can find a wide range of D-8 products sold both in CBD shops and convenience stores.
-This cannabinoid is blurring the line between marijuana and hemp, drawing users to discover the hemp plant more deeply.
+Delta 8 THC products are making big waves in Ohio.
+Residents of the Buckeye State can find a wide range of delta 8 THC products sold both in CBD shops and convenience stores.

-Looking for information on the legality of D-8 in Ohio?
-Let’s look at what is D-8 and the current state hemp laws and regulations.
+Looking for information on the legality of delta 8 THC in Ohio?
+Let’s have a closer look at its legal status.

 Other retailers like CBD shops and dispensaries do offer quality products.
 In fact, you might find some of Mr. Hemp Flower’s in there.
 But, considering the costs of keeping a brick-and-mortar store, the products might be pricier than those offered online.